Seahawks notes: Add two more names to OC search; Olsen announces retirement

 Olsen announces retirement

-Olsen, who played in 11 games for Seattle last year with nine starts, made official on Sunday what had been expected — that he is retiring.
+Olsen, who played in 11 games for the Seahawks last year with nine starts, made official on Sunday what had been expected — that he is retiring.

-Olsen made the announcement during the FOX Sports pre-game show prior to the NFC Championship game while also announcing he is now officially joining FOX as an analyst.
+Olsen made the announcement during the FOX Sports pregame show before the NFC Championship Game while also announcing he is now officially joining FOX as an analyst.
 It had already been announced that Olsen would join FOX upon his retirement.

-Olsen signed with Seattle last February to a one-year deal worth $6.9 million.
+Olsen signed with the Seahawks last February to a one-year deal worth $6.9 million.

 But a plantar fascia injury suffered on Nov.
-19 against Arizona helped derail his season as he missed five games before returning to make brief appearances in the win over the Rams that clinched the NFC West title and then the playoff game loss at home to the Rams.
+19 against Arizona helped derail his season as he missed five games before returning to make brief appearances in the win over the Rams that clinched the NFC West title and the playoff game loss at home to the Rams.

 Olsen finished his one year in Seattle with 24 receptions for 249 yards and one touchdown.

-The likely Hall of Famer played the first four years of his career with the Bears and then nine with the Panthers and finished ranked fifth all-time among NFL tight ends in receiving yards with 8,683 and receptions with 742, while his 60 touchdowns are eighth.
+The likely Hall of Famer played the first four years of his career with the Bears and nine with the Panthers and finished ranked fifth all-time among NFL tight ends in receiving yards with 8,683 and receptions with 742, while his 60 touchdowns are eighth.

-Coach Pete Carroll had said after the season he would talk to Olsen about his plans.
+In an Instagram post Sunday, Olsen, 35, noted he wished there had been fans at his final game with the Seahawks this season.

-Seattle will now have to do a little bit of work to replenish its tight end corps.
+“My ultimate regret was not being able to enjoy the end with my family,” Olsen said.
+“Watching the time tick down, in an empty stadium, knowing it would be my last game.
+Not having the ability to be surrounded by my loved ones.
+Not being able to hug them and thank them for a lifetime of love and sacrifice.”

-Seattle has Will Dissly under contract for one more year and Colby Parkinson, a fourth-round pick last year, is under contract for three more years.
+The Seahawks will now have to do a little bit of work to replenish its tight end corps.
+They have Will Dissly under contract for one more year and Colby Parkinson, a fourth-round pick last year, is under contract for three more years.

-But Jacob Hollister is now a free agent, as is Luke Willson.
+But Jacob Hollister is a free agent as is Luke Willson.

-Also this week, 2020 seventh-round pick Stephen Sullivan became a free agent when he was not signed to a futures deal off of the practice squad.
+Also this week, 2020 seventh-round pick Stephen Sullivan became a free agent when he was not signed to a futures deal off the practice squad.
 It was reported Friday he had visited with the Carolina Panthers.

-Sullivan played defensive end in one game for Seattle last year before going on IR with a hip injury.
+Sullivan played defensive end in one game last year before going on IR with a hip injury.
 But Carroll said the plan was for him to return to playing tight end.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.